-Jada Kramer '26 is double majoring in Public Health & Psychology at Miami University, where she is interested in going into behavioral health policy and advocacy.
-This research, as part of her honors thesis in Psychology and participant as a College of Arts & Science Dean's Scholar, is about the experiences and suggested improvements with seeking mental health services of citizens in the Czech Republic, which is where she studied abroad last semester to collect her data through a mixed methods online survey.
+Jada Kramer received degrees in both Public Health (Policy/Administration) and Psychology from Miami University to advance her pursuit of a career in mental health policy and advocacy.
+This research, as part of her honors thesis in Psychology and participant as a College of Arts & Science Dean's Scholar, is about the experiences and suggested improvements with seeking mental health services of citizens in the Czech Republic, which is where she studied abroad in the Fall 2025 semester to collect her data through a mixed-methods online survey.

 An overwhelming majority of psychology research comes from the United States, so it is important to expand samples to other countries to account for cultural differences in the generalizability of results.
 As a research assistant in the CARE Lab, Jada's project was an opportunity to combine the lab’s mission of global mental health with her study abroad experience and career goal of mental health policy.